The EDF Energy Trust, established in 2003, is an independent Charitable Trust, charity number 1099446. It was the first

 The Trust awards grants to individuals and families to:

-- Clear domestic gas and electricity debts and other priority household debts, e.g. gas and electricity debts to other suppliers.
+- Clear domestic gas and electricity debts owed to EDF Energy and to other suppliers.

 - Purchase essential energy efficient household items, e.g. washing machines, cookers.

 How to apply for a Grant